xrpronin17/xrpl-dev-portal/content/concepts/tokens/rippling.md

 For non-issuing accounts, rippling can be undesirable because it lets other users shift obligations between tokens with the same currency code but different issuers.
 The [No Ripple Flag](#the-no-ripple-flag) disables rippling by default when others open trust lines to your account, unless you enable rippling by default using the [Default Ripple flag](#the-default-ripple-flag).

-**Caution:** When you create a trust line, you must explicitly enable the `tfSetNoRipple` flag to block rippling on your side of that trust line.
+**Caution:** When you create a trust line, you must explicitly enable the <span class="code-snippet">tfSetNoRipple</span> flag to block rippling on your side of that trust line.

 ## Example of Rippling